PlasticDigits/ustr-cmm/PROPOSAL.md

 USTR CMM is a collateralized monetary system designed for TerraClassic that introduces two primary tokens:

 - **USTR**: A repeg token acquired through USTC deposits, providing early supporters exposure to the ecosystem's growth
-- **UST1**: A future collateralized **unstablecoin** backed by USTC and a diversified basket of crypto assets, with dynamic minting based on collateralization ratios
+- **UST1**: A future collateralized **unstablecoin** backed by USTC and a diversified basket of crypto assets—including on-chain real-world assets (RWAs) and synthetic assets—with dynamic minting based on collateralization ratios

 ### Unstablecoin vs Stablecoin